What is digital accessibility?

 Accessibility in sessions

+If a student requires additional support to take part in one of our sessions, this will be shared with the event team in advance so appropriate arrangements can be made.
 Recorded live sessions are currently captioned before being made available.
-When sharing presentation slides or session materials, please ensure they follow the SCULPT accessibility design principles and are shared in their original formats — for example, a PowerPoint file rather than an exported, untagged PDF.
+When sharing presentation slides or session materials, please ensure they, whenever possible they are shared in their original formats — for example, a PowerPoint file rather than an exported, untagged PDF.